pedrolcl/basicsynth/Src/GMSynth/ReadMe.txt

     GMSynthDLL - plug-in synthesis modulue
 ========================================================================

-NOTE: THIS IS UNTESTED CODE, FOR DEMONSTRATION AND EXPERIMENTATION

-GMSynth is an prototype for a DLL containing a complete MIDI-based synth module.
+GMSynth is a shared library (DLL) containing a complete MIDI-based synth module.
 The DLL has a C++ wrapper, but can also be invoked through a function call interface from various programming languages, such as C, VB and C#.